General

 Field | Description | Type |

-340B ID* | The 340B ID of the covered entity where the prescription originated.
-This is usually the 340B ID of the covered entity under which you registered. | Alpha numeric ID that may contain dashes-- starts with two or three letters |
+340B ID* | The HRSA assigned parent 340B ID of the covered entity where the prescription originated. | Alpha numeric ID that may contain dashes-- starts with two or three letters |

 Date of Service* | Date on which the patient filled their prescription. | Standard Date Formats |

-Fill Number* | Indicates the number of times a prescription has been refilled.
-A value of 2 would mean the current prescription claim is for the second refill of the prescription. | Numeric, values 0-99 |
+Fill Number* | Indicates the number of times a prescription has been filled. | Numeric, values 0-99 |

 NDC-11* | The 11-digit National Drug Code which indicates the manufacturer, product, and the commercial package size. | Numeric, 11 digits, may contain up to four leading zeros |

-Quantity* | The number of units in the prescription. | Numeric, can contain decimals |
+Quantity Dispensed* | The number of units in the prescription. | Numeric, can contain decimals |

-Service Provider ID* | Pharmacy NPI.
-A unique, public ID for the dispensing pharmacy. | Numeric, 10 digits, never starts with a leading zero |
+Service Provider ID* | NPI of the pharmacy that filled the prescription. | Numeric, 10 digits, never starts with a leading zero |

 *Indicates a required field